lblod/frontend-embeddable-notule-editor/README.md

 `npm install @lblod/embeddable-say-editor`

 We export a simple function to launch the editor in your app.
-It currently renders inside an iframe element.
-A WebComponent version is also in the works.
+By default, the editor is rendered inside a Shadow DOM element.

 ```javascript
 import { renderEditor } from "@lblod/embeddable-say-editor";